-Assessment Activity Calendar Responsibilities Resources Product(s) Te Ple Review tentative goal(s) from August - September Participating teacher Time Professional Growth Plan previous year.
-Review feedback from previous year Link to the school-wide priorities, one or more of the 12 standards.
-Refine goal(s) (Individual or team).
-Develop Professional Growth Plan Go (goal(s), action, timeline evaluation) (copy to goal setting supervisor). pal Setting Meeting with Goal Setting Conference Participating Time Revised In order to take advantage of the feedback provided by the professional growth process and promote the use of teams in our learning organization to focus on the improvement of student learning, all faculty set two professional goals for each academic year.
+Assessment Activity Calendar Responsibilities Resources Product(s) Teacher Creates a Professional Growth August - Participating Time Professional Plan □ Review tentative goal(s) from previous year. □ Review feedback from previous year □ Link to the school-wide priorities, one or more of the 12 standards. □ Refine goal(s) (Individual or team). □ Develop Professional Growth Plan September teacher Growth Plan (goal(s), action, timeline evaluation) (copy to goal setting supervisor).
+Confirmation D. of the state Time D. t. d Goal Setting Meeting with Goal Setting Facilitator for the Coming School Year In order to take advantage of the feedback provided by the professional growth process and promote the use of teams in our learning organization to focus on the improvement of student learning, all faculty set two professional goals for each academic year.
 All faculty will set one individual professional goal related to their feedback and teaching standards.
-For the second goal, there is the option for another professional goal or a team goal (grade level team, department team, or other) focused on the improvement of student learning. and paperwork completed by September 15 teacher / supervisor Professional Growth Plan Do sta Collection Survey questionnaires distributed, to February - March Participating teacher / peer / Time Surveys be completed by parents and students.
+For the second goal, there is the option for another professional goal or a team goal (grade level team, department team, or other) focused on the improvement of student learning.
+Conference and paperwork completed by September 30 Participating teacher / supervisor Time Revised Professional Growth Plan Data Collection Survey questionnaires distributed, to be completed by parents and students.
 Ongoing informal and/or scheduled classroom observations and discussions with supervisor, or peer(s).
-Throughout school year supervisor / students / parents Notes from supervisor of classroom visits
+February - March Throughout school year Participating teacher / peer / supervisor / students / parents Time Notes from supervisor of classroom visits

-llating Data: Teacher gathers ormation such as: Continuous throughout Participating teacher Time Professional development
+llating Data: Teacher gathers Continuous Participating Time Professional

+ormation such as: throughout teacher development

-Professional Growth Plan (goal(s), action, timeline evaluation). the year and learning Portfolio
+Professional Growth Plan (goal(s), the year and learning

+action, timeline evaluation).
+Portfolio

-Feedback and information from 101110110
+Feedback and information from

 parents and students.

 Classroom visits and discussions with

 supervisor.

 Student work and assessment data.

 Teacher work.
+5 - .
+6 1.

-Te acher reflection Participating Time Complete
+acher reflection Participating Time Complete

 Teacher reflects on above teacher Professional

 information or aspects of goals as set Growth Plan

 forth in Professional Growth Plan for Reflections

-this year.
+1 this year.
 (Copy to

 Complete "reflection" section of Professional Growth Plan. supervisor)

 Give copy of Professional Growth

 Plan with written reflections to

 supervisor.

 En d of Year Goal Attainment Meeting April - June Participating Time Signatures on

-th Goal Setting Facilitator or as needed Teacher, Professional
+th Goal Setting Facilitator or as needed Teacher, Time Professional

-Discuss contents of Professional Supervisor Growth Plan
+" Discuss contents of Professional or as needed Supervisor Growth Plan

-Growth Plan and reflect on
+Growth Plan and reflect on Supervisor Olowiii Fidii

 accomplishment of goal(s).
 Written

 Decision regarding placement on a notice of

 specific pathway. professional

 Develop tentative goal(s) for next growth

 cycle/school year. pathway

-placement
+2,010,3011001,70011 placement

+piacemeni

 Tentative

-1 goal(s) on
+goal(s) on

-next year's
+next year's Professional

-Professional

 Growth Plan

+Growin Plan